MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-tutorial-build-machine-learning-model.md

 ---
 title: 'Tutorial: Build a machine learning model in Power BI'
-description: In this tutorial you build a Machine Learning model in Power BI.
+description: Follow this tutorial to learn how to build and use a machine learning model in Power BI.
 author: davidiseminger
 ms.author: davidi
 ms.reviewer: ''